The-Blue-BIT-Hackathon/23_Voltus-2.0/README.md

 location, and salary range.<br><br>
 #️⃣`2.
 Application Tracking`: Users will be able to see which jobs they have applied for, the status of each application, and
 receive reminders on follow-up tasks. <br><br>
 #️⃣`3.
-Interview Preparation`: The platform will offer personalized career development resources and tools, including interview coaching, sample aptitude tests with quick result and YouTube videos recommendation for particular job interviews
+Interview Preparation`: The platform will offer personalized career development resources and tools, including interview coaching, sample aptitude tests with quick result and YouTube videos recommendation for particular job interviews.